 If you are paying say hundred pounds every year and you plan to live in your flat for a long time, getting rid of the ground rents will prove beneficial as in the long-term you will save more.

 However, this does not always apply, and the savings you will make may be very low as it all depends on the type of lease structure you have.

 Extend the lease to allow a sale completion

 If you are homeowner who is struggling to sell the property because of the short lease – you are not alone.
 There are more than 2.5 million leasehold properties in United Kingdom and in one way or the other some issue will pop up during the sales process either delaying or preventing a sale.

 This particularly applies if your buyer is using a traditional homeowner’s mortgage to purchase the property from you, their lenders might not be so keen to lend on a leasehold property with a short lease.
 In leasehold terminology short lease is considered any lease with the remaining term below 80 years.

 You as the property owner have an option to avoid this type of situation and you can do that by assigning your right to extend the lease to the buyer.
-This type of transaction is called section 42 assignment, so your buyer does not have to wait for 2 years until they qualify for a lease extension under Leasehold Reform, Housing and Urban Development Act 1993.
+This type of transaction is called Section 42 assignment, so your buyer does not have to wait for 2 years until they qualify for a residential lease extension under Leasehold Reform, Housing and Urban Development Act 1993.

 As mentioned above, leasehold interest is created for a fixed time period and when lease term reaches close to 80 years it starts to affect the property value.
-The general perception suggests that lease should be extended prior it falls below 80 years, ideally earlier than it reaches 82 years.
+The general perception suggests that lease should be extended prior it falls below 80 years, ideally earlier than until it reaches 82 years.